phalcon/documentation/docs/html-escaper.md

 ## CSS
 CSS identifiers/values can be escaped by using `css()`.
 This method has been renamed.
 The old method `escapeCss()` will be removed in the future and emits a `@deprecated` warning.

+When the input is an empty string, or contains only the null codepoint, `css()` returns an empty string instead of `false`.

 ```php
 <?php